wandwramp/website/README.md

 # Usage

-To add more pages simply add more files to the root directory and include a link to the new pages in '/_data/navigation.yml' See [UOW-WAND theme](TODO) for more information on using this theme.
+To add more pages simply add more files to the root directory and include a link to the new pages in `/_data/navigation.yml`.

+See [UOW-WAND theme](https://github.com/wanduow/jekyll-theme-wand) for more information on using this theme.